nylas/nylas-mail/README.md

 If you would like to run the N1 source and contribute, check out our [contributing guide](https://github.com/nylas/N1/blob/master/CONTRIBUTING.md)

+# Running Locally
+By default the N1 source points to our hosted version of the Nylas Sync Engine; however, the Sync Engine is open source and you can [run it yourself](https://github.com/nylas/N1/blob/master/CONTRIBUTING.md#running-against-open-source-sync-engine).

 # Feature Requests / Package Ideas

 Have an idea for a package, or a feature you'd love to see in N1?
 Check out our